 Fellowship Directors: Dr. Brian Kwon & Dr. Scott Paquette

-Fellowship Mentors: Dr. Tamir Ailon, Dr. Raphaële Charest-Morin, Dr. Nicolas Dea, Dr. Marcel Dvorak, Dr. Charles Fisher, Dr. Brian Kwon, Dr. Scott Paquette, Dr. John Street.
+Fellowship Mentors: Dr. Tamir Ailon, Dr. Raphaële Charest-Morin, Dr. Nicolas Dea, Dr. Marcel Dvorak, Dr. Charles Fisher, Dr. John Street, Dr. Charlotte Dandurand.

 Vancouver Acute and the University of British Columbia offer a comprehensive interdisciplinary orthopaedic and neurosurgical fellowship in all aspects of adult spinal care.
 One and two year fellowships with basic science research opportunities in biomedical engineering and regeneration neurobiology are offered.